 Provides students with work related experience pertinent to the distribution system.
-This course is repeatable for multiple credits.

 EWT1150, SMALL W & WW SYSTEMS, 1 hour.

 EWT1151, SMALL W & WW SYSTEMS, 1 hour.

 This workshop is designed to meet the needs of managers and operators of small municipally owned Water & Wastewater systems for small communities or districts that serve a limited number of customers.